broyeztony/ford-solidity-parser/README.md

 ```

 # Print the AST for a program
-Take a look at the example smart contract programs defined in `playground.ford`
+Take a look at the example smart contracts defined in `playground.ford`
 Comment/Uncomment accordingly and then
 ```shell
 ❯ go run main.go
 ```
-from your terminal
+from your terminal to generate the corresponding program's Abstract Syntax Tree.

 # Example
 ```